tersesystems/echopraxia/README.md

 Benchmarks are available at [BENCHMARKS.md](BENCHMARKS.md).

 Please be aware that how fast and how much you can log is [dramatically impacted](https://tersesystems.com/blog/2019/06/03/application-logging-in-java-part-6/) by your use of an asynchronous appender, your available I/O, your storage, and your ability to manage and process logs.

-Logging can be categorized as either diagnostic (DEBUG/TRACE) or operational (INFO/WARN/ERROR).

-If you are doing significant **diagnostic** logging, consider using an appender optimized for fast local logging, such as [Blacklite](https://github.com/tersesystems/blacklite/), and consider writing to `tmpfs`.

-If you are doing significant **operational** logging, you should commit to a budget for operational costs i.e. storage, indexing, centralized logging infrastructure.
-It is very likely that you will run up against budget constraints long before you ever need to optimize your logging for greater throughput.

 ## Logstash

 There is a Logback implementation based around [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder).
+This library does not provide a front end logger API, so you must pick (or create) one yourself, i.e. normal, async, fluent, or semantic.

 Maven: